-22.21.
-Individual teachers in (grades 9-12) teaching regular education courses are limited to three (3) course preparations per scheduling cycle or five (5) in the same subject/content area.
-Any assignment of more than five (5) course preparations must be submitted in writing to the State Board of Education for review and action.
+- 21. Individual teachers (grades 9-12) teaching regular education courses are limited to three (3) course preparations per scheduling cycle or five (5) in the same subject/content area.
+Any assignment of more than five (5) course preparations must be submitted in writing to the State Board of Education for review and action. - 22.
+The curriculum of each diploma-granting secondary school (grades 9-12) consists of approved courses from Approved Courses for the Secondary Schools of Mississippi necessary to meet graduation requirements as specified in Appendix A and college entrance requirements as listed in Appendix C. {Miss.
+Code Ann. § 37-1-3(2)} (7 Miss.

-Note: Any assignment of more than five course preparations must be submitted to the to the State Board of Education for review and action.

-21.22.
-The curriculum of each diploma-granting secondary school (grades 9-12) consists of approved courses from Approved Courses for the Secondary Schools of Mississippi necessary to meet graduation requirements as specified in Appendix A and college entrance requirements as listed in

-Appendix C. {MS Code Miss.
-Code Ann. § 37-1-3(2)} (SB Policies 2902 and 2903) (7 Miss.
 Admin.
 Code Pt.
 3, Ch.
-28, R. 28.2, R. 28.3)

-Design for Learning and Curriculum

-20.23.
-The elementary (K-8) curriculum of each elementary or middle school (any configuration of grades K-8) at a minimum consists includes the basic academic areas of reading/language arts, mathematics, science, social studies, the arts, health education, and physical education, which may be taught by a regular classroom teacher.
-[MS Code Miss.
-Code Ann. §§ 37-1-3(2) and 37-13-134]
+28, R. 28.2, R. 28.3) - 23.
+The curriculum of each elementary or middle school (any configuration of grades K-8) at a minimum consists of reading/language arts, mathematics, science, social studies, the arts, health education, and physical education, which may be taught by a regular classroom teacher. {Miss.
+Code Ann. §§ 37-1-3(2) and 37-13-134}